Comment on page

-Once you select the data source identifier button and click Manage Data Sources, you can click '+ Add Test Data Source' you will be taken to the data source manager panel where you can add a new test environment.
+Once you select the data source identifier button and click Manage Data Sources, you can click '+ Add Test Data Source' and be taken to the data source manager panel where you can add a new test environment.
 Each data source is represented by a color of your choosing.

 It's important to note that a test data source will have exactly the same data schema and structure as your live environment.
 You cannot change, edit, or delete the schema or database tables in your test data source environment.
 The test environment allows you to use different data or records so that you can perform tests in your API without affecting your live data.